Skip to main content

 5 mentions Positive Neutral Negative

-Overall, the game demonstrates strong stability with no significant glitches or bugs reported, ensuring a smooth gameplay experience.
-However, some users noted minor issues with certain puzzles being buggy, which slightly detracted from the overall stability.
-Voice acting and art quality were generally acceptable, contributing to a stable gaming environment.
+Overall, the game demonstrates strong stability, with users reporting no significant glitches or bugs during gameplay.
+However, some players noted minor issues with certain puzzles being buggy, while hidden-object scenes required pixel-hunting by design.
+Voice acting and art quality received mixed feedback, but did not detract from the overall stability experience.

-• “There were no glitches or bugs, the art is fine (no pixel-hunting was required except in the hidden-object scenes, in which by definition that is what you're doing) and the voice acting was passable.”
+• “There were no glitches or bugs; the art is fine (no pixel-hunting was required except in the hidden-object scenes, which by definition is what you're doing), and the voice acting was passable.”

 • “A casual WWII steampunk game, and just like the rest of the games from the same developers, it features good puzzles, nice music, no glitches or bugs, easy achievements, and good cards.”